Kara (South Korean group)

-On January 15, 2016, Kara disbanded after DSP Media announced that the contracts with Park Gyu-ri, Han Seung-yeon and Goo Ha-ra expired and they decided not to renew their contracts.
-After multiple discussions of a reunion over the years, a 15th anniversary album, Move Again was released in November 2022, with members Nicole and Jiyoung rejoining.
+On January 15, 2016, DSP Media announced Gyuri, Seungyeon, and Hara's contracts expired and left the company.
+For Kara's 15th anniversary in 2022, members Gyuri, Seungyeon, Nicole, Jiyoung, and Youngji reunited and released Move Again.
+They embarked their fifth and sixth Karasia tours in 2024 and 2025, respectively.

 Name

 The group's name comes from the Greek word "chara" (χαρά, lit. "joy"), which they interpreted to mean "sweet melody".

 History

 2007: Early beginnings and debut

 The group started off as a quartet with members Park Gyuri, Han Seung-yeon, Kim Sung-hee, and Jung Nicole.
-On March 29, 2007, Kara debuted on Mnet's M!
-Countdown with "Break It" from their first album The First Blooming.
+On March 29, 2007, Kara debuted on Mnet's M Countdown with "Break It" from their first album The First Blooming.
 Their debut song displayed a strong female image and R&B sound.
 Other singles from the same album were titled "If U Wanna" and "Secret World".
 Music videos for the first two singles were created.
 Although their album was acclaimed by critics, it was not well received by the general public and was overshadowed by other girl groups who debuted the same year.
 All promotions for their first album ended in the summer of 2007.
-In August 2007, the group came out with a documentary on M.net called Kara Self Camera which showcased the group, their talents, and the relationships they had with each other.
+In August 2007, the group came out with a documentary on Mnet called Kara Self Camera which showcased the group, their talents, and the relationships they had with each other.
 The first season debuted on August 8, 2007, and ended on December 12, 2007, with over 15 episodes.
 In the following months, member Seungyeon continued participating in many television variety shows to keep the group's name recognizable to the public, as their first album was not a commercial success.

 Comparisons were often drawn between them and their senior labelmates, Fin.K.L, because of their similarities in style and concept as well as the fact that the two groups were signed to the same label.
 Additionally, each individual member of Kara was paralleled to a member of Fin.K.L.
 In response to the comparisons, the members of Kara stated that they regarded the comparisons as beneficial and inspiring.